joaorb64/axpo-backend-challenge/README.md

 ### Beyond what was done

-My feeling is that I only touched the surface if we're thinking of a big project.
+My feeling is that I only scratched the surface if we're thinking of a big project.
 But of course, would take more time.

 These are things I'd do next to make this project more productionalized:

 - Better organize dev/prod environments with their own separated DBs
-- Better organize logging: add files to initialize and handle logging in a unified way (using default python logging)
 - Add database migration handling (Alembic)
-- Add observability:
+- More on observability:
   - Services to track stats and post them to the DB
   - Grafana for data visualization
-- Add tests
+- Implement more tests
 - Add CI/CD using Github Actions
   - Would make more sense after having deployment and test flows

+### Final result

+The proposal was to have a **"realistically runnable in production (structure, config, reliability, tests, observability)"** version of the initial repository.
+Here's how I see each point was accomplished:

+- Structure: Reorganized the whole repo's structure, classes; removed old, duplicated, unused code
+- Config: Reorganized how configs are loaded, added Docker for easier setup
+- Reliability: Everything now uses features like pydantic which help with avoiding bugs when writing code
+- Tests: added an initial test structure

 ## Running